EasyBento/EasyBento/README.md

-- 👋 Hi, I’m Bento
+# I'm Bento 👋
-- 👀 I’m interested in nothing
+- 👀 I’m interested in ☭
-- 🌱 I’m currently learning how to survive college
+- 🌱 I’m currently learning how to survive college n prob how to use express with node
-- 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me call me on discord ><

 <!---